jocelynmutso/documentation-test/src/markdown/001_advanced_operations/001_lifecycle_management-_tags.md

 **Linear tags** are created via the "Version" menu in the Composer window.

-1. Navigate to the `Version` menu.
-To the right of `Version`, the current dialog's version tag in will be displayed.
+1. Navigate to the "Version" menu.
+To the right of "Version", the current dialog's version tag in will be displayed.
 If the active dialog is the latest version, "Latest Version" will be displayed.
 If the active dialog of is a previous version, that version's tag will be displayed.

-2. To create a new tag, navigate to `Version` / `Create version tag` and enter desired tag name.
+2. To create a new tag, navigate to "Version" / "Create version tag" and enter desired tag name.

-3. When navigating back to `Version` / `Manage versions`, a list of all tags and the dates at which they were created is displayed.
-Select `Activate` for a previous version.
+3. When navigating back to "Version" / "Manage versions", a list of all tags and the dates at which they were created is displayed.
+Select "Activate" for a previous version.

 **Branches** are created by copying the original version to create a duplicate to be edited.
-The branching functionality is not currently available in the `Version` menu, and branched versions will not appear in Version history.
+The branching functionality is not currently available in the "Version" menu, and branched versions will not appear in Version history.

 ---